scato/serializer/doc/Data.md

-Php
+Data
-===
+====

-I realized that building a serializer this way, also gave me a sort of mapper -- almost for free!
+I realized that building a serializer this way, also gave me a sort of data mapper -- almost for free!

 Encoder/Decoder
 ---------------